Jewish views on homosexuality: Affectionate touch - negiah

+Seclusion - yichud

-Another issue is the prohibition of yichud (seclusion of two individuals together in a manner that would allow them to have sex).
+Another issue is the prohibition of yichud - seclusion of two (and in some cases, more) individuals in a place or setting in which uninterrupted sexual activity could occur.
 The Talmud records a debate over whether yichud applies to any two men.
 Maimonides, Tur, and Shulchan Aruch rule leniently that yichud of two men is permitted, because "Jews are not suspected of homosexual sex".
 Nevertheless, the Shulchan Aruch recommended to avoid such yichud, "in these generations where promiscuous people are common" (possibly a reference to the use of Köçek dancer-prostitutes in the Ottoman Empire at the time).
 However, this recommendation was not repeated by later authorities.

 Based on the precedents that yichud can apply to two men in a circumstance where homosexual behavior is a concern, a modern halakhic authority rules that two men cannot be alone together if both of them are homosexual.
 Opinions also exist that the prohibition only applies to two men who are in a relationship with each other, or that there is no technical prohibition at all if they are confident they can avoid forbidden touch (but they should still avoid sharing a bedroom).